Underwater robots help NZ prepare for next marine disaster

 Scientists are deploying underwater drones to prepare for New Zealand's next marine disaster.

-As agencies rushed to contain the spill of 350 tonnes of heavy fuel oil that came with the country's last catastrophe, the 2011 Rena disaster, modelling how it spread though the ocean proved one of the biggest challenges.

-Such an event happening out in New Zealand's vast marine estate – the eighth-largest on the planet – would be an even bigger nightmare.
+And, while the 2011 calamity resulted in 350 tonnes of heavy fuel oil entering the Bay of Plenty and bringing a black tide to postcard beaches, a large-scale event out on New Zealand's vast marine estate would be a much greater nightmare.

+Even trying to forecast the effects of such a disaster was a tough ask.

-Niwa scientist Dr Helen Macdonald said knowing what, where and how many observations would be needed to make realistic forecasts out on the ocean was a tough ask, largely because little data was collected on our continental shelves below depths of 200m.
+Niwa scientist Dr Helen Macdonald said knowing what, where and how many observations would be needed to make realistic forecasts - and there was generally little data to draw on.

-But without being able to do this, modelling open-ocean disasters in detail would be difficult.

-Macdonald and fellow scientists have found a way to develop a sophisticated forecasting tool, by using a combination of Niwa computer models that describe ocean currents and eddies, and state-of-the-art ocean gliders.
+But Macdonald and fellow scientists have found a way to develop a sophisticated forecasting tool, by using Niwa computer models that describe ocean currents and state-of-the-art ocean gliders.

-"The real-time observations from ocean gliders that map ocean weather is the best way to increase the shortage of observations in the New Zealand coastal ocean," she explained.
+"The real-time observations from ocean gliders that map ocean weather are the best way to increase the shortage of observations in the New Zealand coastal ocean," she explained.

 "Ocean gliders provide a higher resolution view for a relatively small part of the ocean, but as they are movable, we intend to have the high-resolution data where and when we need it."